AndrewJBateman/angular-material-portfolio/README.md

 * `npm run build` to create build file with Ahead of Time (AOT) compilation.
 Source map explorer set to false
 * If source map explorer was set to true when build folder created: `npm run explore` to run the webpack-bundle-analyzer - opens bundle analysis drawing
 * `http-server -g -b` to run build files on test server using the GZip & Brottli files
-* `npm run build:ssr` to create a build file with SSR.
-Add "defer" in inline css file in browser/index.html
-* `npm run serve:ssr` to see the SSR on localhost
 * `firebase deploy` to deploy build file to firebase hosting

 ## :computer: Code Examples